Kuon-dev/assignment-edpa-org/README.md

 5. Create a new file called `.env` file located at `./src/main/resources/`.
 So it should be located at `./src/main/resources/.env`.
 Put the values of examples based on `.env.example`

+6. Run `pnpm i`

-6. Start app.
+7. Start app.
 This will be your daily workflow.
 ```bash
 ./gradlew bootRun
 ```